Who is eligible for this course?

 How much time does it take to complete the therapist-guided PSP Wellbeing Course?

-The therapist-guided PSP Wellbeing Course is designed to take 8-10 weeks.
-We recommend scheduling at least 1 hour to review each lesson content and, following, 1-2 weeks to reflect on and implement changes.
-Keep in mind that all course materials are accessible and downloadable for up to 1 year after enrollment!
+The PSP Wellbeing Course is designed to take 8 weeks.
+We recommend scheduling at least 1 hour to review each lesson content and then 1-2 weeks to reflect on and implement changes.
+Keep in mind that course materials are accessible and downloadable for at least 6 months!

 What support is available from therapists?

-The therapist-guided PSP Wellbeing Course includes optional therapist support.
-During the week, clients can send questions or comments to their assigned therapist though a secure online message system.
-Therapists check the website, review client progress on the course, and respond to messages once or twice a week.
-Most contact with the therapist is through secure emails, but sometimes therapists contact clients by phone.
+This PSP Wellbeing Course includes optional therapist support.
+During the week, clients can send questions or comments to their assigned therapist though our secure online messaging portal.
+One to 2 times per week, therapists check these messages, review client progress on the course, and respond appropriately.
+Most contact with the therapist is through secure online messaging but sometimes therapists contact clients by email or phone.
 The amount of therapist support will depend on the needs of each client.
 Therapist support typically starts with 8 weeks and can be extended up to 16 weeks.

 Who provides therapist support?